demaris/oscilite/README.md

 I searched for dynamics which would create similar distributions across subspaces (partitions) for different views of an object, with a distance function comparing distribution values similar to comparision nodes in Siamese networks.
 The dynamics were constrained to a few iterations, with time varying nonlinearity and coupling parameters.
-The working hypothesis was that slow oscillations served as nonlinear control parameters for fast dynamics in the gamma range.
+The working hypothesis was that slow oscillations (alpha, delta) serve as nonlinear control parameters for fast dynamics in the gamma range.
-Learning was performed with genetic algorithms which would find parameters for each class, with a family of recognizers creating the overall manifold.
+Learning was performed with genetic algorithms to search parameters for each class, with a family of recognizers creating the overall manifold.
 It was shown that even though the GA objective (loss) functions only handled invariance over views and maximizing distance from other representations via KL distance term, projections into a low dimensional space exhibited clustering of the recognized objects according to the number of jointed segments.